mikel-brostrom/boxmot/README.md

 while True:
     ret, im = vid.read()

-    # substitute by your object detector, output has to be N X (x, y, x, y, conf, cls, ind)
+    # substitute by your object detector, input to tracker has to be N X (x, y, x, y, conf, cls)
     dets = np.array([[144, 212, 578, 480, 0.82, 0],
                     [425, 281, 576, 472, 0.56, 65]])